 Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.

 He is removing those things because they have nothing to do with us.
 They do not bear fruit.
 Aside from that, they hinder us to be fruitful in our walk with Him.

-He cuts off some people, that career, that relationships, that path, and even our worldly interests and our hearts’ desires that are destructive, that we thought are gonna make the best of us.
-God knows that aside from them being useless, they interfere, slow down, and might even destroy our growth.
+He cuts off some people, that career, that relationships, that path, and even our worldly interests and our hearts’ desires that are destructive, that we thought are going to make the best of us.
+God knows that aside from them being useless, they interfere, slow down, or even destroy our growth.